 subsequently took up what was expected to have been a brief teaching

 Although my research interests are fairly diversified, a theme that crops up with some regularity in my work is that of language in its relation to identity, an issue I have explored from various points of view and in the contexts of both English and Canadian literature.
 Among the authors who have particularly engaged my attention are Shakespeare, Conrad and Margaret Laurence, but I have delved into the work of numerous other writers as well, publishing some ten books and over seventy articles in the fields of English, Canadian and American literature.
 A substantial number of my papers on Shakespeare have been reprinted in various venues.

-I am a member of the doctoral school "Linguistic, Historical-Literary and Intercultural Studies" of the University of Salento.
+I am a member of the doctoral school "Modern and Classical Languages, Literatures and Cultures" of the University of Salento.